hwpplayer1/hacker-how-to/multiple-forge.md

 First we create remote repositories on the related forge web user interfaces.

-For this repository it is :
+For this repository they are :

 * [GitHub](https://github.com/hwpplayer1/hacker-how-to)
 * [GitLab](https://gitlab.com/masscollabs/masscollaborationlabs/hacker-how-to)